jlgerber/jlgerber.github.io/pages/editors/vi/intro.md

 `:%s/old/new/g` | replace all occurences of `old` with `new` in file `"%s/old/new/gc` | replace all occurences of `old` with `new` in file but prompt for each replacement

+## More Commands
-## Executing a command
+### Executing a command
 type `:!` plus the command to execute a command in a shell and return the results in a separate buffer.

-## Saving a buffer to a file
+### Saving a buffer to a file
 Type `:w FILENAME` to save the buffer as FILENAME.
-## Visual Marking Mode
-To enter into visual mode (like emacs marking mode), type `v`, then use your motion keys to highlight a block of text.
-If you highlight lines and type `:w FILENAME`, vi will save the highlighted lines to `FILENAME`. (note that it will save complete lines, regardless of how much text you have highlighted on the first or last line)

-In visual mode, you can, for instance, use `d`, to delete the selected text.
-## Insert contents of File at Cursor
+### Insert contents of File at Cursor
 To insert the contents of a file at the cursor, type `:r FILENAME`.

 You can also read the output of an external command.
 For instance, `:r !ls` would read the contents of ls into the current file at the cursor.

+## Set Command
+You can configure vi behavior using the `:set` command.
+For instance, to make searches case insensitive, type `:set ic`.
+This turns on ignore case mode.
+To turn case sensitivity back on, type `:set noic`.

+To toggle the value of a setting, prefix it with `inv`.
+For example `:set invic`.

+NOTE: if you want to ignore case for one search, just append a `\c` to your search.
+For example `/foo\c`